khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 ### Lecture
 Digital Heritage ([Dr. Paola Di Giuseppantonio Di Franco](https://uk.linkedin.com/in/paola-di-giuseppantonio-di-franco-74841213))

+## Week 18
+### Seminar
+- Library sessions
+### Lecture
+- Does anyone have any questions about the assignment?
+- What was the most interesting part of Paola's presentation last week?
+Can it be connected to any of the set research questions or help you write a new research question?

 ## References
 Starosielski, Nicole, Hunter Vaughan, Anne Pasek, and Nicholas R. Silcox.
 "Disaggregated Footprints: An Infrastructural Literacy Approach to the Sustainable Internet."
 In The Routledge Handbook of Ecomedia Studies, pp. 111-118.
 Routledge, 2023.
 Available online at [taylorfrancis.com](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003176497-13/disaggregated-footprints-nicole-starosielski-hunter-vaughan-anne-pasek-nicholas-silcox)